 • Reaction to Anesthesia: As with any surgery, there’s a slight risk of adverse reactions to anesthesia.

 • Post-Tubal Ligation Syndrome (PTLS): Some women report experiencing changes in menstrual cycles, hormone fluctuations, or other symptoms after the procedure.
 Doctors call this Post-Tubal Ligation Syndrome (PTLS).
-However, PTLS remains a controversial and debated condition in the medical community, with no definitive link proven between tubal ligation and these symptoms.

 Understanding Post-Tubal Ligation Syndrome (PTLS)